Lipschitz and path isometric embeddings of metric spaces: Old and new results

 For the sake of completeness let us mention the following different generalization by D'Ambra of Nash's result to the case of contact manifolds.
 Namely, let $(M_1,\xi_1,g_1)$ and $(M_2,\xi_2,g_2)$ be two contact manifolds with contact structures $\xi_1$ and $\xi_2$, respectively, and Riemannian metrics $g_1$ and $g_2$, respectively.
 The main result in \cite{DAmbra} claims that if $\dim (M_2) \geq 2 \dim (M_1) + 3$ and $M_1$ is compact, then there exists a $C^1$ embedding preserving the contact structures and the Riemannian tensors on $\xi_1$, i.e.,

 \\

 We consider now possible generalizations of Theorem \ref{path-isom-embed}.
-We shall observe that it is not true that any finite dimensional metric space admits a path isometric embedding into some Euclidean space.
+It is not true that any finite dimensional metric space admits a path isometric embedding into some Euclidean space.
 Indeed, there is no path isometry from $(\R^2, \norm{\cdot}_\infty)$ to any $\mathbb E^k$.
-Here $\norm{\cdot}_\infty$ is the supremum norm on $\R^2$, which is not coming from a scalar product.
-In general we have the following: \begin{proposition} Let $(M,\norm{\cdot})$ be a Finsler manifold.
+Here $\norm{\cdot}_\infty$ is the supremum norm on $\R^2$, which does not come from a scalar product.
+Such a nonexistence has been previously pointed out for non-Euclidean normed spaces in \cite{Petrunin}.
+We provide the following generalization. \begin{proposition} Let $(M,\norm{\cdot})$ be a Finsler manifold.
 If there exists a path isometry

-then the manifold is in fact Riemannian. \end{proposition} The proof of the above proposition is a consequence of Rademacher Theorem and has been noticed by other authors as well, cf. \cite{Petrunin}. \\
+then the manifold is in fact Riemannian. \end{proposition} The proof of the above proposition is a consequence of Rademacher's Theorem.
+A similar argument is in \cite [Proposition 1.7]{Petrunin}.
+We shall give a more general proof in details. \\

 An important topological theorem, due to K. Menger and G. N\`obeling, states that any compact metrizable space of topological dimension $m$ can be embedded in $\R^k$ for $k = 2m + 1$.
 For a reference, see \cite{Munkres}.
-We shall show the analogue for Lipschitz embedding of metric spaces, whose proof is an application of the Baire Category Theorem as well as for the topological version. \begin{theorem}[Lipschitz Embedding] Any compact metric space of Hausdorff dimension $m$ can be embedded in $\mathbb E^k$ via a Lipschitz map, for $k = 2 m + 1$. \end{theorem}
+We shall show the analogue for Lipschitz embeddings of metric spaces, whose proof is an application of the Baire Category Theorem as well as the topological version of the theorem. \begin{theorem}[Lipschitz Embedding] Any compact metric space of packing dimension $k$ can be embedded in $\mathbb E^N$ via a Lipschitz map, for $N = 2 k + 1$. \end{theorem}

 Since compact sub-Finsler manifolds are biLipschitz equivalent to sub-Riemannian manifolds, any sub-Finsler manifold is locally biLipschitz equivalent to a subset of some $\mathbb E^k$ with the path distance.
 In other words, any sub-Finsler manifold can be embedded into $\mathbb E^k$ via a map that distorts lengths by a controlled ratio.
-Namely, we already know that for sub-Finsler manifolds the following conjecture holds. \begin{conjecture}[BLD embeddings] Any compact length metric space of finite Hausdorff dimension can be embedded in some Euclidean space via a bounded-length-distortion map. \end{conjecture} \begin{definition}[BLD] A map $f:X\to Y$ between two metric spaces $X$ and $Y$ is said of {\em bounded-length-distortion} (BLD for short), if there exists a constant $C$ such that, for all curves $\gamma\subset X$, one has
+Namely, we already know that for sub-Finsler manifolds the following conjecture holds.
+Before stating the conjecture, let us recall the definition of bounded-length-distortion maps. \begin{definition}[BLD] A map $f:X\to Y$ between two metric spaces $X$ and $Y$ is said of {\em bounded-length-distortion} (BLD for short), if there exists a constant $C$ such that, for all curves $\gamma\subset X$, one has